amule-project/amule/docs/README.md

 Connect to it from another machine with `amulegui`, `amuleweb`, or `amulecmd` using the same EC password.

-The wiki has detailed walkthroughs for
+The documentation has detailed walkthroughs for [amuled setup](https://amule-org.github.io/docs/manual/interfaces/amuled), [amuleweb](https://amule-org.github.io/docs/manual/interfaces/amuleweb), and [amulecmd](https://amule-org.github.io/docs/manual/interfaces/amulecmd).
-[amuled setup](https://amule-org.github.io/docs/manual/interfaces/amuled),
-[amuleweb](https://amule-org.github.io/docs/manual/interfaces/amuleweb), and
-[amulecmd](https://amule-org.github.io/docs/manual/interfaces/amulecmd).